Information literacy grants

 How to apply

 To apply for a grant, write a one to two page description of how you plan to enhance a class with an information literacy component and send it to Lijuan Xu at Skillman Library.
 Include the name and number of the class that you are planning to enhance as well as the name of the librarian with whom you plan to collaborate.
-The deadline for Spring 2014 will be announced in the fall.
-Questions may be addressed to Lijuan Xu at firstname.lastname@example.org or extension 5152.
+The deadline for Spring 2014 is Friday, December 13.
+Questions may be addressed to Lijuan Xu at email@example.com or extension 5152.